-Odyssey Teams, the company Bill and I started over 20 years ago, was going to be on Fox News to talk about our Helping Hands program and the newly launched www.givebackactivites.com website.
+Odyssey Teams, the company Bill and I started over 20 years ago, was going to be on Fox Business to talk about our Helping Hands program.
 The goal for the day was simple: Share with the world the power of combining philanthropy and training to make profound change happen.
 It was a philosophy I’d lived and breathed for two decades—and I couldn’t wait to talk candidly about the work I so loved.

 I was invited to be on the Fox News segment, “Small Business, Big Ideas,” to share how Odyssey Teams had turned traditional corporate training on its ear and started a “give back activities” revolution.
 This was an unbelievable opportunity for us to share our story with the world.
 I couldn’t wait to arrive and do just that.

 My first stop at Fox News was the Green Room for makeup, and then—a truly exhilarating moment—a peek into the live studio where Fox Business would interview me.

 Three to five minutes: that’s how much time I had to articulate what we’d spent 20 years (and months away from our wives and families) developing.
 My mind raced to find the best words for the moment.
 I segmented my ideas into three clear headers to help me:

 Head: We give people profound lessons

 Hands: We give them something to do to test the theory

 Heart: We make them feel something to drive their ability to learn and retain

 But, the clearest part of the message had to be this: we’ve created a team-building program called “Helping Hands” where participants build prosthetic hands that are given to amputees.
 This particular year, Helping Hands was on track to deliver 11,000 hands to 64 countries across the world.